enricmartos/beer-catalog-api/README.md

 ```
 $ mvn spring-boot:run
 ```
+Please not that if Maven is chosen as a build setup option a MySQL server needs to be up and running.
+Also, the DB params host, user and password need to be replaced in application.properties file of boot module with the new values.
+Lastly, execute there the inilization DB script 'database.sql' in resources folder of the boot module.

 - Open your browser and test the application on *http://localhost:8080/beer-catalog/api/swagger-ui.html*.
 The API Documentation (Endpoints, Models...) is included there.